ramona-cristea/petcare/README.md

 * Possibility to edit/delete an existing pet
 * Function to view nearby veterinary offices and possibility to call in order to make an appointment

+In order test the app, one needs to get an API Key for Google Maps API and Google Places API and define it in local gradle.properties file as PetCare_GoogleMapsApiKey = "YOUR_API_KEY".

 ![alt text](screenshots/my_pets.png "My Pets list")

 ![alt text](screenshots/add_pet.png "Add a pet screen")